adaurkin/crypto-m2m/README.md

 * The provider delivers/fulfills the service to the client
 * The client releases funds (preferrably in small parts depending on the progress - if it can be measured)
 * When the service is fully fulfilled the deal is finalised and the funds may be sent to parties (released) or kept for future deals

+## Plug'n'play
+One of the ideas of the project is to make a device integration into service ecosystem as easy as possible.
+A device should ideally be preconfigured and ready to serve right after manufacturing.

 # Feedback
 If you want to support crypto-m2m you can drop some Ether here :-)